Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 - Take the maximum absolute value of the binding energy of triptolide and miRNA as the benchmark, and divide all the remaining data by this number to get normalization.

-- After normalization, it is found that the degree of association roughly conforms to the normal distribution, and the distribution of the data is relatively scattered.Therefore, we perforem data augmentation.
+- After normalization, it is found that the degree of affinity roughly conforms to the normal distribution, and the distribution of the data is relatively scattered.Therefore, we perforem data augmentation.

 ### 3. Data Augmentation

 - Enhance the data: after observation, it is found that the data above 0.75 or below 0.25 only accounts for about 5% of the overall data, 0.6-0.75 and 0.25-0.3 account for about 15%, and 0.4-0.6 accounts for 80%.
 According to the proportion, we repeatedly read the data with less binding degree, while the data of 0.4-0.6 is read only once, so that the distribution of the data becomes uniform, smooth and random.

-- After the enhancement, use `numpy random shuffle` to randomly shuffle the sequence, note that the name, sequence and degree of association are shuffled together
+- After the enhancement, use `numpy random shuffle` to randomly shuffle the sequence, note that the name, sequence and degree of affinity are shuffled together

 ### 4. Sequence Coding